 Others argue that the U.S. has used its military power to advance its own interests, at the expense of the interests of other countries.
 This has led U.S. leaders to embrace soft power instead.

-Examples of “arsenal of democracy” in a sentence:
+Use of “Arsenal of Democracy” in a sentence

 - The “arsenal of democracy” symbolizes the transformation of the United States from a neutral nation to a major player in international politics, as well as its industrial might.